 St. John's College works with students seeking reasonable accommodations as outlined in the Americans with Disabilities Act and Section 504 of the Rehabilitation Act including academic accommodations, housing accommodations, and policy accommodations.
 If you would like accommodations, please submit the attached "Request for Accommodations" form and associated documentation supporting your request to start the review process.
 Once you have made a request and submitted the appropriate documentation, it will be reviewed and you will receive an email with information about next steps.
-It may take up to three weeks to receive a response to the request and documentation materials, so it is important to make this request quickly.
+It may take up to two weeks to receive a response to the request and documentation materials, so it is important to make this request quickly.

-Students seeking housing accommodations should complete the request process before May 28, 2021.
+Students seeking a housing accommodation should submit the request form and the required documentation before June 9, 2023.
 Due to limitations on housing supply, it may not be possible to accommodate a housing accommodation request received after the deadline.